alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 If you applied and were unsuccessful at the interview stage, you are welcome to reapply if your profile has significantly progressed since the interview (new projects, job roles or other sources of experience).
 In general, we suggest to wait for at least one year before applying again.

+### Does the Turing cover relocation and visa costs?

+Yes.
+The Turing recognises that relocating and applying for a visa have different associated costs and therefore will provide support for both.
+All claims should be submitted within a year of the employment start date to Finance.
+For existing staff, visa claims should be submitted within one year of the visa renewal or amendment.
+More information can be found on [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Section/ContentListing.aspx?subsection=4141&utm_source=interact&utm_medium=quick_search&utm_term=relocation).

 ## Profile

 ### Are there particular domains or skill sets that you are interested in for these roles?